 Once a decision has been reached on your Study Permit application, there will be 2 options:

-If your application is approved, CIC will send you a Letter of Introduction, which you must show to a POE Officer at the Canadian border to receive your actual Study Permit.
+If your application is approved, IRCC will send you a Letter of Introduction, which you must show to a POE Officer at the Canadian border to receive your actual Study Permit.

 If your application is not approved, you will be receiving a Letter of Refusal with a a reason why your application has not been approved, so you can re-apply later again providing all needed documentation and following the official guidelines to minimize the risk of future refusal.

 Reasons for Study Permit Refusal:

 – Insufficient funds

 – Failure to convince the Visa Officer that your primary goal in Canada is to study